lazarestas/cglcpp/readme.md

 <h3>Requirements:</h3>

-1. Working simulation with autoframechange (in console)
+1. Working simulation with autoframechange
 2. Errors should be working EVERYWHERE please future me do not ignore
 3. Customizable field properties (such as x/y size and looping)
 4. Start/stop functionality